MikhailSukhanov/DS_projects/README.md

 - Folder with the implementation of many DS topics in python
 - Kaggle projects folder
 - NLP projects folder
-- Folder with queries in SQL
+- Folder with SQL queries